• Menu

 Gulf American Land Corporation

-Not to be confused with the Port of the Islands Adventure Resort which is still in operation, the Port of the Islands Hotel located to the North of Tamiami Trail was part of one of the most infamous scams in Florida.
+Not to be confused with the Port of the Islands Adventure Resort, which is still in operation, the Port of the Islands Hotel, located on the north side of the Tamiami Trail, was part of one of the most infamous scams in Florida.
+This story is also where the expression “If you believe that, then I have swampland in Florida to sell you” originates.

 Leonard and Jack Rosen began their business career as street vendors in Baltimore.
-In 1957, using their earnings and high-interest loans, they purchased 103 square miles of mangrove swamps in the Florida Everglades with the intent to sell plots of land to prospective homeowners in the Midwest and Northeastern United States.
-Selling swampland to wealthy northerners was and still is a common practice seen throughout Florida, with many examples being found up along the Treasure Coast.
+In 1957, using their earnings and high-interest loans, they purchased 103 square miles of mangrove swamps in the Florida Everglades to sell plots of land to prospective homeowners in the Midwest and Northeastern United States.
+Selling swampland to wealthy northerners was and still is a common practice throughout Florida, with many examples being found along the Treasure Coast.
+Most of these scams are now done online.

 Co-founders of GALC, Leonard and Jack Rosen